back / next / Sarcon’s Son 15

 Cornumsdotter giggles.
 “Save that sole in a casserole!”

 A cranky looking lion appears on Lord Jesus’ left forearm and glowers at the lamb.
 Jesu says, “The old ways of enlightenment are tedious.
-Available to a few scholars and hermits.
+Available to scholars and hermits.
 Monks and magi.
 Study, study, study.
 Prayer, prayer, prayer.
 Apprenticeship.
 Initiation.
 Residency.
 Blah.
 Blah.
 Blah.
 Old-school.
 Elitist.
 Screw the gurus and the gate-keepers.
 Screw making salvation hard to get.
 I’m saving everyone. …Well, everyone who pledges.”

 Our Virgin Mother grimaces.
 “That’s a lot of souls.
 Where will we put them all?”